Your idea is not yours until you protect it. Don't let someone else steal your intellectual property.

 Campbell Soup vs Armour

 Courts held that Campbell could not protect their red as that means some other company could protect say orange.
 Campbell could not claim rights over half red and half white label.
-The red and white of Campbell was different from Armour’s and Armour’s Carnation had a different colour scheme use of red and white. - Is there a secondary meaning attached to the colour of the product?
+The red and white of Campbell was different from Armour’s and Armour’s Carnation had a different colour scheme use of red and white.

 Dap’s red bucket for ceramic- US courts held that red was identifiable with the concrete business and was not functional.
 It was purely used to identify Dap’s brand.

-Any competitor using red was relying on the secondary meaning that is in existence and exploiting the identity of Dap’s product and thus causing the public to be confused. - Is it descriptive?
-Is it general practice of the trade?
+Any competitor using red was relying on the secondary meaning that is in existence and exploiting the identity of Dap’s product and thus causing the public to be confused.

 e.g multi coloured candy packaging with stripes